rishsanyal/assignment-3-ai/write.md

     1. is_empty: Here we filter out empty words or empty strings.
 This is extremely crucial because we don't want a correlation forming between these.
     2. is_small: Words smaller than 3 characters tend to be less important.
 Words like "the", "fan", etc are likely to occur in both positive and negative reviews.
 Therefore, filtering them out helps us get rid of noise and increases our accuracy.
     3. is_grammer: Removing all grammar from our tokens helps us filter out all punctuation marks and thus helps us get rid of noise and increases accuracy.
+    4. is_allowed_part_of_speech: In our case I noticed that a lot of the text is actually superflous and verbs aren't helping out.
+So after applying that filter of only allowing nouns, adjectives, adverbs and verbs, I noticed an increase in accuracy.

 2. Tranforms:
     1. For transformations tokenizing the words helped me increase my accuracy.
 This is because tokenizing the words helped me further get rid of all the punctuation marks and thus helped me get rid of noise.